Melissa-Huff/MiniProject1MelissaHuff/README.md

 # Mini Project 1

-This project will utilize wire finance to gather data from the last 10 trading days for 5 stocks.
-It will put this information into a Numpy array And put it into Matplotlib This project will be using the packages NumPy and Matplotlib in order to create 5 graphs that output as PNG files.

 ## Description

-An in-depth paragraph about your project and overview of use.
+This project will utilize yfinance to gather data from the last 10 trading days for 5 stocks.
+It will put this information into a Numpy array and put it into Matplotlib.
+It uses the packages NumPy and Matplotlib in order to create 5 graphs that output as PNG files.

 ## Getting Started